 Like the butterfly, Mrs. King brings beauty and joy to everyone around her.
 Colorful and talented, she uses her creativity to handle the most difficult tasks, and manages to put those near her at ease in the process.
 "Jesus is my anchor, and I praise God for His love and blessings," she often proclaims.

-In the early days of her life, Naomi was raised by her mother Bessie Barber who was a favored cook in a prominent Atlanta home.
-They had moved to Atlanta to "make a better living" for themselves.
+In the early days of her life, Naomi was raised by her mother Bessie Barber.
+They moved to Atlanta to "make a better living" for themselves.
 "Mama Bessie" spared nothing for the upbringing of her daughter.
 Thanks to the generosity of her mother’s employers, Naomi wore the finest clothes, observed the most admired social graces and received the best education possible for her times.

+She is a recognized author and is noted for her devotion to God, her family and her church.
 Naomi recalls that her courtship and marriage to Rev. King is a wonderful "love story."
 A. D. called her "Neenie."
-As the young wife of her activist husband, Rev. A. D. King, I, she stood as First Lady, confidant, prayer partner and advisor to the younger brother of the more famous Dr. Martin Luther King, Jr. In the height of the civil rights battles, where together A. D. and Naomi lived through the bombings of their home and later their church, Naomi was a "quiet strength" to her husband and family.
+As the young wife of her activist husband, Rev. A. D. King, I, she stood as First Lady, confidant, prayer partner and advisor to the younger brother of the more famous Dr. Martin Luther King, Jr. In the height of the civil rights battles, where together A. D. and Naomi lived through the bombings of their home in Birmingham Alabama and later their church in Louisville Kentucky, Naomi was a "quiet strength" to her husband and family.